remg427/misp42splunk/README.md

-# misp42splunk
+# overview
 misp42splunk app connects [MISP](http://www.misp-project.org/) and [Splunk](www.splunk.com).
-The app is designed to be easy to install, set up and maintain using the Splunk GUI without editing directly files.
+The app is designed to be easy to install, set up and maintain using the Splunk GUI without directly editing files.
 You can use **as many MISP instances as you like;** one being defined at setup time to be the default instance.

 The main use cases are:
 1. MISP to SPLUNK:
-	- get MISP event attributes into Splunk search pipeline: **| mispgetioc _params_ | ...**
+	- **| mispgetioc _params_ | ...**: get MISP event attributes into Splunk search pipeline:
-	- search for matching attributes in MISP: **search ... |mispsearch field=myvalue | ...**
+	- **search ... |mispsearch field=myvalue | ...**search for matching attributes in MISP:
-	- get sightings information for a specific value: **search ...|mispsight field=myvalue | ...** (note that if there is FP only first hit is returned)
+	- **search ...|mispsight field=myvalue | ...** get sightings information for a specific value (note that if there is FP, only first hit is returned)
 2. MISP for SPLUNK: 2 Splunk alert actions are available to directly create events or increment attribute sighting in a MISP instance.

 # Prerequisites for alert actions only (create events, sighting)